 Untitled.
 Ted Simmons and Maryanne Ellison Simmons pose with some of the more than 800 works of art they collected over the years that now belong to the St.

 Louis Art Museum.
-Thank You, St. Louis.
+Behind them are "Untitled (Bird Drawing)" (1995) by Kiki Smith (left) and "Untitled (After Yves St. Thank You, St. Louis.
 Untitled.
 Aaron and Musial were so similar in so many ways.

 Devoted family men.
 Great but gracious.
 Both played for an organization for more than two decades.
 Neither were ever ejected from a game.
 Untitled.
 Forward passes, for one thing, had been attempted before, most recently in an experimental game in late 1905 between Washburn and what would become Wichita State before the new rules were approved in early 1906.